Microsoft Teams Security Part 3 – Security Configurations

 Creating a new Data Loss Prevention policy is easy as well.
 In the overview screen, click on “Create a policy”, then select the kind of information you want to block, add the locations.
 In addition to Microsoft Teams chat / channel messages, you can also select Exchange email, SharePoint sites and OneDrive accounts.

-For more details, check out this Microsoft doc on Data Loss Prevention in Microsoft Teams.
+For more details on DLP, check out this Microsoft doc on Data Loss Prevention in Microsoft Teams.

-Safe Links is part of the Microsoft Defender package.
-It is a feature that scans URLs for potentially malicious links used in phishing attacks or similar, not just in emails but also in Microsoft Teams.
+Safe Links is part of the Microsoft Defender for Office 365 package.
+It is a feature that provides time-of-click URL scanning and rewriting to protect against malicious links used in phishing attacks or similar, not just in emails but also in Microsoft Teams and other M365 apps.
 Safe Links protection for links in Teams works in conversations, group chats and channels.

 Safe Links for Teams lets you decide what should happen with URLs that are unknown, suspicious or malicious.